hughbrien/HelloWorldMaven/README.md

 # Notes on Assisting Customers
 - Here are some good tips
 - Ensure your code / project will compile correctly in a local environment
 - If possible, it can be a good idea to "mirror" your environment with the customer environments.
-Especially for complex problems.
+Especially for complex problems
-- Ensure all the commands invoked by your Jenkins agent/runtime have access to the specific runtimes.
-For example install jq and solar scanner
+- Ensure all the commands invoked by your Jenkins agent/runtime are installed in your environment.
+- Ensure Jenkins has access via appropriate PATH variables
+- Ensure the CI/CD Environments are complete
+- Recommend ways to optimize and simplify the building process by using or NOT using specific plugins.

 # Here are the actual Steps I took to get this job running correctly.